epw/consensus/consensus.md

 **Name:** Esin, Tobias, Tafari, Sameal, Mab, Fiona, Kai, Kendall, Flower, Ida

-**Why was your humanity trivialized?** Because they thought I was broken, because I was uneducated, because of my looks
+**Why were you overlooked, downtrodden, or trivialized?** Because they thought I was broken, because I was uneducated, because of my looks
-**Why is your humanity still in question?** Because of my obsessions, because I'm too different, because who I am hasn't changed
+**Why are you ignored, oppressed, or dismissed?** Because of my obsessions, because I'm too different, because who I am hasn't changed
 **Why are you hunted?** Because I'm misunderstood, because I break the Rules, for my insight

 **Looks:**